Subito-it/sbtuitestbrowser/README.md

 - `CommitMessage`: The message of the commit from where tests were launched.
 This information will be shown in the test runs homepage when hovering over a test run.
 - `CodeCoverageFile`: The path to the code coverage file to show code coverage information of a particular test run. **Requires `RepoPath` to be set**.
 - `DiagnosticReports`: The path to the folder containing crash reports (the logs found under ~/Library/Logs/DiagnosticReports) which will be automatically linked to the test that failed.
 For those tests a link to the crash report will be added to the test detail
+- `StandardOutputAndStandardErrorFile`: The path to the StandardOutputAndStandardError-\<app bundle id\>.txt file which are used to enrich the ui testing actions with the apps console output.

 ### CodeCoverageFile
 This is a JSON file (OUTPUT_FILE.json) that was generated using `xcrun llvm-cov export -instr-profile #{coverage_file}.profdata #{product_path} > #{output_filename}.json`